 Take Online Courses

-If you still have difficulty studying on your own, don’t underestimate the help of a good course.
-There are many options, but one of the most prominent is our Course — which offers comprehensive content at an affordable price.
+If you still have trouble studying on your own, don't underestimate the help of a good course.
+There are many options out there, but one of the most prominent is our Course — it offers comprehensive content at an affordable price.

 Use the RTK Method

 The famous Remembering the Kanji (RTK) is an effective technique for memorizing ideograms.
-It focuses on the meaning and visual components of kanji, associating images and stories with each symbol.
-It is not the only method, but it can be a great ally at the beginning.
+It focuses on the meaning and visual components of each kanji, linking images and short stories to every symbol.
+It is not the only method out there, but it can be a great ally when you are just starting.

 Initial Tips